isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="120"}
 120.&nbsp;Each prong complements the others:

-</p><p style="margin-left: 40px">a) The OSC is a safety net, providing rapid relief to victims of online harms.
+<p style="margin-left: 40px">a) The OSC is a safety net, providing rapid relief to victims of online harms.</p>

-</p><p style="margin-left: 40px">b) The Statutory Torts framework provides private remedies, and it also is the standard-setter, encouraging all actors to play their part; and
+<p style="margin-left: 40px">b) The Statutory Torts framework provides private remedies, and it also is the standard-setter, encouraging all actors to play their part; and</p>

-</p><p style="margin-left: 40px">c) The End-User Identification measures ensure that no one can cause harm from behind a mask.
+<p style="margin-left: 40px">c) The End-User Identification measures ensure that no one can cause harm from behind a mask.</p>

 {:start="121"}
 121.&nbsp;Sir, public support for these measures has been strong – across communities, professions and also generations.